-As we increase the amount of overparameterization, the solutions that we found grow further apart in distance, their local landscapes become even flatter, and their generalization properties improve.
-We also observe that within such flat regions, different algorithms sample solutions of different types, more or less barycentric.
-In the case of deep networks, we also display the local energy estimate of the flatness of the solutions.
+As we increase the amount of overparameterization, the solutions that we found grow further apart in distance\footnote{The distance appears to plateau at a value strictly lower than the geometrical bound.}, their local landscapes become even flatter, and their generalization properties improve.
+We also observe that within such flat regions, different algorithms sample solutions of different types, more or less barycentric, and with a different flatness (as estimated by their local energy profiles, defined below).

 {\em Overparameterized tree committee machine:} We studied an overparameterized tree-committee architecture with $K$ hidden units, trained on random patterns.
 The teacher and the patterns are generated in the same way as for the perceptron of eq.~\ref{eq:perceptron}, and in particular the device receives binary inputs $\boldsymbol{\tilde{\xi}}$ of length $N$ obtained by projecting randomly-generated $D$-dimensional inputs $\boldsymbol{\xi}$ through a random matrix $F$ and a non-linearity $\sigma$, as in eq.~(\ref{eq:projected_xi}).
 Again, we choose $\sigma=\mathrm{sign}$.
 We now consider only values of $N$ divisible by $K$, and divide the inputs into groups of $N/K$, each of which is fed to one of the $K$ hidden units; the final output is then decided by majority voting, as: